PROFILE

 ore, nonferrous metals, alumina.

-Agriculture: Products--cotton, tobacco,
+Agriculture: Products--cotton,

-grain, rice, grapes, fruit, vegetables, tea,
+tobacco, grain, rice, grapes, fruit, vegetables,

-cattle, pigs, sheep, goats.
+tea, cattle, pigs, sheep, goats.

-Industry: Types--petroleum and natural
+Industry: Types--petroleum

-gas, petroleum products, oilfield equipment,
+and natural gas, petroleum products, oilfield

-steel, iron ore, cement, chemicals,
+equipment, steel, iron ore, cement, chemicals,

 petrochemicals.

-gas, chemicals, oilfield equipment, textiles,
+(2007): oil and gas, chemicals, oilfield

-and parts, consumer durables, foodstuffs,
+(2007): machinery and parts, consumer durables,

-textiles.
-Major trade partners--Italy,
+foodstuffs, textiles.
+Major

-Russia, Turkey, Israel, U.S., Iran, other EU,
+Israel, U.S., Iran, other EU, and other

-and other countries formerly part of the Soviet
+countries formerly part of the Soviet Union.

 HISTORICAL HIGHLIGHTS